Dr. Alysia Roehrig

-Dr. Alysia Roehrig, Associate Professor of Educational Psychology, joined the faculty at Florida State University in 2003 and serves as the Learning and Cognition Program Coordinator.
+Dr. Alysia Roehrig, Professor of Educational Psychology, joined the faculty at Florida State University in 2003 and serves as the Learning and Cognition Program Coordinator.
 She earned both her Ph.D. and M.A. in Developmental Psychology from the University of Notre Dame.

 Dr. Roehrig’s research interests focus on issues related to effective teaching, particularly exploring the successes of students labeled at risk for school failure.
-She primarily focuses on the literacy learning and motivation of students as well as the professional development of teachers for using texts by diverse authors.
+She primarily focuses on the literacy learning and motivation of students.
 She has published articles in the Elementary School Journal, the Journal of Literacy Research, Science, and The Teacher Educator.
-Her most recent article, “Differences in American and Turkish preservice teachers’ beliefs about the effectiveness of classroom management practices,” is currently in press.
-Her latest chapter, “The fierce urgency of now: CDF Freedom Schools and culturally relevant pedagogy,” is co-authored with the co-executive directors of North Florida Freedom Schools.
-Her most recent book, No more sharpening pencils during work time and other time wasters, was co-authored with her former doctoral student Beth Brinkerhoff.
+Her most recent project involved updating the 7th edition of the widely adopted textbook Educational Psychology by Santrock for McGraw Hill.
+She also co-authored the book, No more sharpening pencils during work time and other time wasters, with her former doctoral student Beth Brinkerhoff.
 The book was written to empower teachers to use the time they have to enhance their students’ cognitive engagement.
 Dr. Roehrig is committed to making educational research accessible to the public.
 Check out the FSU College of Education Research Briefs, and her article in the Educational Researcher on “Changing the default to support open access to education research.”

 Dr. Roehrig is also the Research Co-Director for Florida A&M University Developmental Research School (FAMU DRS) Freedom Schools, a Children’s Defense Fund Freedom Schools® Partner.
 The Freedom Schools program grew out the work of the historic 1964 Freedom Summer in Mississippi when free alternative schools were organized during the Civil Rights Movement with the goal of achieving equality.
 Learn more about Freedom Schools in her chapter, “The fierce urgency of now: CDF Freedom Schools and culturally relevant pedagogy,” which is co-authored with the co-executive directors of North Florida Freedom Schools.
-FAMU DRS Freedom Schools provides an opportunity for children in the Tallahassee and Gadsden County communities to participate in free summer camps focused on reading texts by diverse authors and making a difference in the world.
+FAMU DRS Freedom Schools provides an opportunity for children from Tallahassee’s southside communities to participate in free summer camps focused on reading texts by diverse authors and making a difference in the world.